-Court examines how Dutch father kept family isolated, abused
+Dutch court keeps father who isolated family in custody

-A preliminary court hearing opened Tuesday in the trial of a Dutch father accused of shutting his children off from the outside world for years and of physically abusing them.
+THE HAGUE, Netherlands (AP) — A Dutch court on Tuesday detained for three more months a Dutch father accused of shutting his children off from the outside world for years and of physically abusing them.

-Prosecutors’ opening comments to the court in the northern city of Assen painted a picture of a deeply religious man who saw his family as “chosen by God” and did everything in his power — including physical beatings and other punishments — to keep them from succumbing to what he considered malign outside influences.
+Prosecutors’ opening comments to at the preliminary court hearing in the northern city of Assen painted a picture of a deeply religious man who saw his family as “chosen by God” and did everything in his power — including physical beatings and other punishments — to keep them from succumbing to what he considered malign outside influences.

+Judges ordered both the father and a suspected accomplice to remain in custody while investigations into the case continue.

-The case drew global attention last October when police discovered the father with six of his children in a seclud ed farmhouse in the eastern Netherlands, 130 kilometers (80 miles) northeast of Amsterdam, after one of the sons raised the alarm.
+The case drew global attention last October when police discovered the father with six of his children in a secluded farmhouse in the eastern Netherlands, 130 kilometers (80 miles) northeast of Amsterdam, after one of the sons raised the alarm.
 Prosecutors described the children as young adults.

 The 67-year-old father, identified only as Gerrit Jan van D., was not in court for Tuesday’s hearing.
 He is reportedly in a jail hospital and can no longer speak after suffering a stroke several years ago.